So You’ve Decided to Sell Your Business

 1. Not Planning Ahead

 Why is it that so many sellers are listing their businesses for sale with such little preparation?
-Research suggests that an owner’s exit motivation (boredom, burnout, old age, poor health, etc.) may be causing them to rush to the perceived “finish line”, rather than perform their due diligence.
-This exit motivation leads to value reduction because the owner does not have the time or the inclination to plan their exit strategy, which takes both time and money.
+Research suggests that an owner’s exit motivation (boredom, burnout, old age, poor health, etc.) may be the key motivator.
+This exit motivation leads to value reduction because the owner does not have the time to plan their exit strategy.

 So what’s the solution?
 The trick is to plan as far in advance as possible.
 Sellers that actually create a plan tend to be more in control over the outcome of the fate of their business.